Restaurant Fire Suppression Maintenance

 Contractor License Verification..
 NFPA 17A service must be performed by a licensed contractor; this record demonstrates contractor credentials and protects the operator in any insurance or fire code dispute.

-Top restaurant fire suppression system inspection violations in Torrance
+Top restaurant fire suppression maintenance violations in Torrance

 Expired inspection tag — system serviced more than six months prior with no interim re-inspection, in direct violation of NFPA 17A and LA County Fire code, which carries fines up to $2,500 per incident.